 The death of fashion designer Yves St. Laurent June 1 reminded me of the time I met him in Beijing.

 The year was 1985.
-I was working for Banque Paribas, based in Hong Kong.
+I was working for the French bank, Banque Paribas, based in Hong Kong.
 During one of my business trips to Beijing, the French cultural commission staged a retrospective of Yves St. Laurent’s haute couture.
-This fashion expo was typical of the classy way the French export their culture to the third world.
+This fashion expo was typical of the classy way the French export their culture.
+It was pretty crazy thing to do in 1985.

 The double entendre of the poster is